What Is Marketing Strategy?

 Marketing strategy allows you to use pathways and footholds that apply your limited marketing budget more effectively (everyone’s marketing budget is limited).
 Marketing strategy facilitates your ability to apply marketing money to the correct half of the Wanamaker equation—the half you are not wasting on audiences who do not value your message.

-To illustrate this principal with one of our own rather straight forward examples, when we looked at the South Bronx as a marketplace for the Bronx Museum, the situation we saw is reflected by the first competitive advantage diagram below: here there is nothing in their offer, as understood by the consumer, that is of any perceived value.
+To illustrate this principal with one of our own rather straightforward examples, when we looked at the South Bronx as a marketplace for the Bronx Museum, the situation we saw was reflected by the first competitive advantage diagram below; here, there is nothing in their offer, as understood by the consumer, that is of any perceived value.
 The strategy, therefore, could not be to simply support the institutional desire to communicate about all the great art that was on exhibit (see Drucker above).

 We had to find factors that could legitimately be moved into the competitive advantage, things that were perceived as valuable to the desired audience, that were not perceived to be offered by the competition.
 In this case, there was no required product change, just an adjustment of the marketing message communicated through the website and advertising.
-By effectively marketing on the basis of the factors that reflected what was of value to the target consumer we cost-effectively supported the achievement of their desired objective: to increase attendance from local audiences in the South Bronx.
-This is marketing strategy applied, and it brought results.
+By effectively marketing on the basis of the factors that reflected what was of value to the target consumer we cost-effectively supported the achievement of their desired objective to increase attendance from local audiences in the South Bronx.
+This is marketing strategy applied, and it helped them double attendance*.
 (You can read more about this campaign in The Marketing of the Bronx Museum.)

 So, for the sake of your own institution or product, please spend the time and energy to really get inside the head of your consumer.
 Find the intersection between your offer and their needs.
 Answer Drucker’s Questions #2 and #3: Who is your customer?
 What do they value?
 Isolate those specific factors that actually drive behavior for them.
 Realize they are not buying what you are selling, they are only buying what is of value to them.
 And, by all means, use THAT in your marketing communications.